neelriyer/neelriyer.github.io/_posts/2020-07-12-Recommendation-System-in-Pytorch.md

 Fastai creates a neural net automatically behind the scenes.
 You can call a [`collab_learner`](https://docs.fast.ai/collab.html#collab_learner) which automatically creates a neural network for collaborative filtering.
 Fastai also has options for introducing [Bias](https://dev.fast.ai/tutorial.collab#Movie-bias) and [dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) through this collab learner.

+Bias is very useful.
+We need to find user bias and movie bias.
+User bias would account for people who give high ratings for every movie.
+Movie bias would account for people who tend to give high ratings for a certain type of movie.
+Fastai adds in Bias automatically.

 Using fastai we can create a collab learner easily:

 ```python